sandialabs/bientropy/README.md

 Performance
 -----------

+According to the paper, the "BiEntropy algorithm evaluates the order and disorder of a binary string of length n in O(n^2) time using O(n) memory."
+In other words, the run time has quadratic growth and the memory requirement has linear growth with respect to the string length.

 The metrics are implemented in Python using the 'bitstring' package for handling arbitrary length binary strings and in native C using the GNU Multiple Precision (GMP) arithmetic library.